AriFordsham/GHCWiki/records/name-spacing.md

 > Does this cope with the tricky cases discussed in the SORF proposal? -- AntC

 - An update to an existing record that changes the type of a field.
-- An update to an existing record that changes the type of the record (Such as where it's parametric in the type of a field.)
+- An update to an existing record that changes the type of the record.
+   (Such as where it's parametric in the type of a field.)
 - An update to a higher-ranked field.
 - An update to a higher-ranked field with constraints.